Skip to main content

 • Common mistakes to avoid

-Factors affecting TDR measurement accuracy
+6 characteristics affecting TDR measurement accuracy

-Reference impedance
+1. Reference impedance

 All TDR impedance measurements are performed by comparing reflected pulse amplitudes to the incident pulse amplitudes and providing the results in ohms or rho.
-However, the entire measurement process depends on the accuracy of reference impedance (Zo).
+However, the entire measurement process depends on the accuracy of the reference impedance (Zo).
 For example, some TDR modules use a connector as a stable impedance reference for calculating the reflection coefficient.

-Step amplitude and baseline correction
+2. Step amplitude and baseline correction

 Modern TDR instruments monitor the baseline and incident step amplitude periodically.
-It allows the TDR system to be automatically compensated, suitable for very repeatable measurements even if the step amplitude offset drifts.
+It allows the TDR system to be automatically compensated, suitable for very repeatable measurements, even if the step amplitude offset drifts.

-Aberrations in the incident pulse
+3. Aberrations in the incident pulse

 Incident pulse aberrations cause errors while measuring the accurate amplitude of the reflected pulse if the pulse does not settle in a short time compared to the line being measured.

-Noise
+4. Noise

 Random noise creates problems while making measurements for small impedance variations.
 Modern TDR measurement instruments use a signal-averaging technique to reduce the effects of random noise.
 But averaging reduces the processing speed of the TDR system.

-Interconnect accuracy
+5. Interconnect accuracy

 Interconnect components and the probe-to-DUT interface also generate reflections and can produce inductive reflections.
 These reflections must settle down for measurement accuracy.
 Keeping the probe tip and ground leads short is good to avoid such problems.

-Cable losses
+6. Cable losses

 Due to long test cables, the DUT impedance looks higher than its actual value.
 Also, the rise time and settling time of the incident pulse degrade when it reaches the end of the cable.
 This is how cable losses affect the TDR measurement accuracy since the effective amplitude of the incident step is different than expected.
 This amplitude inaccuracy can be ignored when the DUT impedance is close to 50ohms, but it needs to be taken into account for a larger or smaller impedance.